MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Related Work

-\textbf{RGB-D SOD. } RGB-D salient object detection aims to locate the most salient objects (or regions) from visual image(s).
+RGB-Depth salient object detection aims to locate the most salient objects (or regions) from visual image(s).
 Recent SOD methods adopt Transformer or Hybrid CNN-Transformer to achieve better results, as mentioned in previous sub-sections.
 Before that, researchers tend to utilize CNN for feature learning and fusion.
-For example, Pang $et\ al.$~\cite{HDFNet2020ECCV} propose a hierarchical dynamic filtering network (HDFNet) which mainly respectively employ dynamic dilated pyramid module to generate the adaptive kernel in multi-level for decoding RGB feature.
+For example, Pang $et\ al.$~\cite{HDFNet2020ECCV} propose a hierarchical dynamic filtering network (HDFNet) that mainly employs a dynamic dilated pyramid module to generate the adaptive kernel in multi-level for decoding RGB features.
+Luo $et\ al.$~\cite{Luo2020CascadeGN} design Cascade Graph Neural Networks (Cas-GNN) based on Graph techniques to model the relationships between multi-modal information.
+Piao $et\ al.$~\cite{piao2020a2dele} introduce a depth distiller (A2dele) to transfer depth knowledge and the localization knowledge of salient objects from the depth stream to RGB stream.
+Li $et\ al.$~\cite{li2020asif} introduce an attention-steered interweave fusion network (ASIF-Net) to gradually integrates cross-modal and cross-level complementation from RGB and corresponding Depth images for RGB-D SOD task.
+Ji $et\ al.$~\cite{CoNet2020ECCV} design a collaborative learning framework (CoNet) that leverages edge, depth and saliency in mutual-benefit learning manners to help generate accurate saliency results.
+Liu $et\ al.$~\cite{S2MA2020CVPR} propose Selective Self-Mutual Attention to select reliable information of each modality for fusing learning.
 Li $et\ al.$~\cite{HAINet2021TIP} exploit a Hierarchical Alternate Interaction Module (HAIM), which follows the RGB-depth-RGB flow for optimizing depth features based on RGB features guides.
 For RGB features, it adopts a hierarchical way to enhance.
-Luo $et\ al.$~\cite{Luo2020CascadeGN} design Cascade Graph Neural Networks (Cas-GNN) based on Graph techniques to model the relationships between multi-modal information.
-Piao $et\ al.$~\cite{piao2020a2dele} introduce a depth distiller (A2dele) to transfer depth knowledge and the localization knowledge of salient objects from the depth stream to RGB stream.
-Fu $et\ al.$~\cite{JLDCF2021TPAMI} propose joint learning and densely-cooperative fusion framework based on Siamese network of sharing parameters.
-Ji $et\ al.$~\cite{CoNet2020ECCV} design a collaborative learning framework (CoNet) which leverages edge, depth and saliency in mutual-benefit learning manners to help generate accurate saliency results.
-Liu $et\ al.$~\cite{S2MA2020CVPR} propose a Selective Self-Mutual Attention to select reliable information of each modality for fusing learning.
-At the current stage, these methods are outperformed by Transformer based SOD detectors, as the limited representation ability of local convolutional filters.
-In this paper, our proposed RGB-D SOD framework jointly learns the local-global features with FFE based CNN encoder and MutualFormer based Transformers.
-Therefore, we can get more robust and accurate features for SOD, which bring us more accurate SOD results.
+Fu $et\ al.$~\cite{JLDCF2021TPAMI} propose joint learning and a densely-cooperative fusion framework based on Siamese network of sharing parameters.
+Li $et\ al.$~\cite{li2022delving} design a Depth Calibration and Boundary-aware Fusion framework, which leverages a boundary-aware multimodal fusion module to fuse the information between RGB-Depth images and a learning strategy to obtain better SOD results.